thayub/eddmann/posts/2011-10-10-latex-an-introduction.markdown

 As well as displaying the graphic, I highlighted before that we have also defined the desired width that the image should be.
 Many metrics can be used (*mm*, *cm*, *pt*) to define the size whilst also maintaining the images aspect ratio.
 The formatted table that is displayed shows two columns with three rows.
-The column widths are set during the declaration of the table and <span class="snippet">\\</span> is used to signify that a rows contents has ended.
+The column widths are set during the declaration of the table and '\\' is used to signify that a rows contents has ended.
-Other notable syntax that is being used is the call of <span class="snippet">\textbf</span> to make the column titles bold, <span class="snippet">&amp;</span> used to split the row contents into columns and <span class="snippet">\hline</span> to tell LaTeX to print a horizontal line.
+Other notable syntax that is being used is the call of '\textbf' to make the column titles bold, '&amp;' used to split the row contents into columns and '\hline' to tell LaTeX to print a horizontal line.

 ### Wrap Up